murphye/cheap-gke-cluster/README.md

 12. *Are there data transfer (ingress/egress) charges for Google Cloud that apply?*

      Please see the [blog post](https://thenewstack.io/run-a-google-kubernetes-engine-cluster-for-under-25-month/) for detailed information on pricing.
 For GCP, data ingress is free.
 For data egress, Standard Tier networking egress charges apply ($0.085 per GB).
-For someone learning Kubernetes and not serving live traffic from the cluster, these egress charges should be minimal.
+For someone learning Kubernetes and not serving live traffic from the cluster, data egress charges would be minimal (less than $0.01 per day on average).